thunderbird/webext-support/scripts/notifyTools/README.md

 ## Objective

-This script is intened to be used together with the NotifyTools API (WL API v1.0 or later).
+This script is intened to be used together with the [NotifyTools API](https://github.com/thundernest/addon-developer-support/tree/master/auxiliary-apis/NotifyTools).

 The NotifyTools API provides a `notifyExperiment()` method, which allows to send data from your WebExtension's background page to any privileged script running in any of your Experiments.